-- 1) Full-time faculty will be given priority for studies and carrels. - 2) Assignment to studies or carrels will be based on need for Library resources.
+1) Full-time faculty will be given priority for studies and carrels.

+2) Assignment to studies or carrels will be based on need for Library resources.

-- 3) All studies will be assigned for one year or less. - 4) All study or carrel assignments will be reviewed annually, in late July or early August. - 5) Faculty members will sign an agreement to abide by Library rules and regulations regarding facility use.
+3) All studies will be assigned for one year or less.

+4) All study or carrel assignments will be reviewed annually, in late July or early August.

+5) Faculty members will sign an agreement to abide by Library rules and regulations regarding facility use.

 c.
-Procedures for Requesting and Assigning Studies and Carrels
+Procedures for Requesting and Assigning Studies and Carrels d.
+Issues to be Considered in Assigning Studies and Carrels

-- 1) Requests should be submitted to the Executive Director of the Library, and should include an indication of the type of facility requested (study or carrel), the need for and purpose of the facility, and the faculty member's department. - 2) Requests for faculty studies and carrels should be submitted by August 1st each year.
+1) Requests should be submitted to the Executive Director of the Library, and should include an indication of the type of facility requested (study or carrel), the need for and purpose of the facility, and the faculty member's department.

+2) Requests for faculty studies and carrels should be submitted by August 1st each year.
 Assignments will be made by August 15th each year.
 Agreements and key forms will be available in the Library office.